The iPhotography members gallery is a wonderful hub of daily motivation, inspiration and most importantly of all – feedback.

 All too often there are some potential great images uploaded to the gallery, but they appear small on screen.
 While reducing file sizes are great for upload speed and saving on storage it can have a negative impact on resolution and detail.

-The iPhotography gallery allows images up to 5,000px on the longest side and 8MB in total file size.
+The iPhotography gallery allows images up to 2,000px on the longest side and 5MB in total file size and JPG file formats only.
 With that said it doesn’t mean this will give you the best-looking image.

-Due to online compression when uploading photos it’s a good idea to over sharpen your pictures in editing by 20% to compensate.
+Due to online compression when uploading photos it’s a good idea to over-sharpen your pictures in editing by 10-15% to compensate.

 On top of this, we’ve found that shooting/saving in sRGB colour space and sizing your photo to around 1500px, on the longest side, will give the best optimisation.